-However, having remote employees has its unique set of challenges and disadvantages.
-It relies heavily on employee motivation and management has limited control in closely monitoring all responsibilities.
-But with the right tools and knowledge, and a bit of ingenuity, remote workers can be a fit to help you grow your company.
+However, having remote employees has a unique set of challenges and disadvantages.
+It relies heavily on employee motivation and management has limited control in how closely it can monitors employees’ responsibilities.
+But with the right tools and knowledge, and a bit of ingenuity, remote workforce management can be a breeze.

 Collaboration tools for remote workers

-Asana Asana is a cloud-based service that offers various features you’ll need to keep track of your team’s progress.
-In one simple solution you can use it to manage tasks, track conversations, archive projects, and assign responsibilities to team members.
+Asana is a cloud-based service that offers various features you’ll need to keep track of your team’s progress.
+In one simple solution, you can use it to manage tasks, track conversations, archive projects, and assign responsibilities to team members.

-Basecamp If you need a simple tool to oversee your remote staff, Basecamp provides basic but useful functionalities.
-With Basecamp you can monitor discussions, perform scheduling, create milestones, do collaboration, check tasks, and much more within a user-friendly dashboard.
+If you need a simple tool to oversee your remote staff, Basecamp provides basic but useful functionalities.
+With Basecamp you can monitor discussions, perform scheduling, create milestones, collaborate, check tasks, and much more within a user-friendly dashboard.

-Slack Facebook is too casual to be used as a work messenger while other software requires a reliable connection to keep communication clear.
-Slack is a simple online chat service that offers a less formal feel to the team without sacrificing professional appeal.
+Facebook is too casual to be used as a messenger for work purposes while other software requires a reliable connection to keep communication clear.
+Slack is a simple online chat service that offers a less formal feel without sacrificing professional appeal.

 Communicate effectively with remote workers

-Join.Me For those on a tight budget who need a simple program to perform occasional chats with offshore employees, Join.Me is a great option.
+For those on a tight budget who need a simple program for virtual meetings, Join.Me is a great option.
 The free basic plan comes with screen sharing and VoIP calls for up to 10 users.

-Google Hangouts No need to download, install or subscribe, your remote team will truly appreciate the flexibility and usefulness of Google Hangouts.
-Offering direct video calls with the ability to notify other attendees of meetings via emails, it’s easy and simple to use.
+No need to download, install or subscribe, your remote team will truly appreciate the flexibility and usefulness of Google Hangouts.
+Offering direct video calls with the ability to notify other attendees of meetings via emails and calendar notifications, it’s easy and simple to use.

 Effectively manage productivity for remote workers

-Freedom and flexibility to do work according to their schedule is the top most reasons why talent from all over the world chooses to work remotely.
+Freedom and flexibility to do work according to their schedule are the topmost reasons why talent from all over the world chooses to work remotely.
 But most business owners tend to forget these things, making it hard for them to effectively handle remote workforce management.
-Keep in mind that you need to understand your employees as regular workers, with few adaptations.

-Employees working abroad are in different time zones and it can be challenging to monitor the amount of work they are doing.
-If productivity is the issue, there are several things you can do to motivate your workers to increase efficiency.
+Keep in mind, employees working abroad are in different time zones and it can be challenging to monitor the amount of work they are doing.
+If productivity is an issue, there are several things you can do to motivate your workers to increase efficiency.
 Make sure to connect your goals with theirs, and let them feel that they are part of the company.
 Additionally, try to do the following:

 - Build a rapport with employees and empathize with their feelings outside of work.